alexriss/SARS-CoV-2-Analysis/README.md

 ## Todo

 * charts for each country
+* include information about provinces/states in the list
 * improve mobile experience
-* add horizontal gridlines at positions indicating 3-day, 5-day, 19-day doublings
+* add horizontal gridlines for sparklines, at positions indicating 3-day, 5-day, 19-day doublings
 * improve tooltip position for sparklines, probably static position will be best
 * calculate the CFR based on confirmed cases n days ago (controlled via slider)